 From January 1, 2019 through December 31, 2019, one 24-h ambient air sample (primary sample) was collected each week on a randomly assigned day of the week at Delhi and Parlier.
 Sample start times varied as they were left to the discretion of individual field staff.
 Samples were collected using a 6-Liter SilcoCan® canister (Restek cat. no. 24142-65) pre-evacuated to a pressure of -30" Hg placed on a Xonteck 901 Model automated active sampler.
 As a backup process depending if the Xonteck 901 sampler malfunctioned or was unavailable a Veriflow SC423XL flow controller attached to the SiloCan ® canister was used to conduct the air sampling.
 A more in-depth sampling procedure is included in Appendix V. Approximately once a month, a collocated sample was collected which is placed adjacent to primary samples.
 Delhi was designated the collocated site and was used as the quality control monitoring station.
-All samples were collected using the same standard air sampling procedure's Center for Analytical Chemistry (CDFA CAC) using method EMON-SM-05-019 (Appendix VI).
+All samples were collected using the same standard air sampling procedures.
+Samples were analyzed by the California Department of Food and Agriculture's Center for Analytical Chemistry (CDFA CAC) using method EMON-SM-05-019 (Appendix VI).
 CDFA CAC followed CDPR's standard lab quality control procedures and conducted lab blanks and lab spikes during each analytical run.